Internship Opportunities with Religion for Peace

 Students will ideally intern full-time during the semester or the summer, though there are flexible options due to the ongoing COVID-19 pandemic.
 At a minimum, students should be able to work 20 hours a week.
 Students interested in semester long internship opportunities can conduct those virtually and those interested in the summer internship program will ideally be interning in person in New York City.

 This is an unpaid internship position, though the Ansari Institute will offer modest financial support to students who apply through our selection process.
 Students will be asked to submit a resume and respond to a few short answer questions.
 A committee from the Ansari Institute, made up of a faculty member, a student, and a staff member, will make the final determinations of students to nominate to RfP.
 One to two students will then be nominated to intern for RfP.
 The ultimate decision of internship office placement is at the discretion of RfP staff.

-If you have additional questions please reach out to Sheila Christophorou at email@example.com.
+If you have additional questions, please contact the institute via email at firstname.lastname@example.org.

 The application process

 The Ansari Institute will begin accepting applications for spring 2022 internships during the fall 2021 semester.
 Please check back later for updated information.

 Tinaishe Maramba is a master of global affairs student.
 He graduated with honors from the University of Zimbabwe with a degree in political science.
 Before coming to the Keough School, he worked for the International Organization for Migration, a UN-related organization, as a project field assistant, working with returnees affected by economic challenges related to the global pandemic.
 Previously, he worked with National AIDS Council Zimbabwe as a district youth facilitator.
 He also has served as a junior member of parliament in the city of Murewa, advocating for children’s rights policy.